Mina Izadyar: Career

-Throughout her life, Izadyar had many notable achievements.
-She was the founder of the Iranian Thalassemia Society, co-founder of Iranian Pediatric Hematology-Oncology Society and member of its executive board, a professor at Shahid Beheshti University of Medical Sciences, a pediatrician, a hematologist-oncologist, the chairwoman of the Iranian Thalassemia Society's board of directors, a ward manager at a number of top Tehran hospitals and the head of hematology-and-oncology ward at Children's Medical Center [affiliated to Tehran University of Medical Sciences] and member of Mahak Board of Trustees.
+Throughout her life, Izadyar achieved numerous notable accomplishments.
+She was the founder of the Iranian Thalassemia Society, co-founder and excecutive board member of Iranian Pediatric Hematology-Oncology Society and a professor at Shahid Beheshti University of Medical Sciences.
+A pediatrician and hematologist-oncologist by training, she also served as chairwoman of the Iranian Thalassemia Society's board of directors, a ward manager at a number of top Tehran hospitals and the head of hematology-and-oncology ward at Children's Medical Center [affiliated to Tehran University of Medical Sciences] and member of Mahak Board of Trustees.
 There have been many publications left from her work and research.
 She has also contributed to the book The Thalassaemia Syndromes.
 One of her notable colleagues, Mardawig Alebouyeh describes her achievements as: "Collaboration with other colleagues in planning and setting-up programs to curb the incidence of major beta-thalassemia as a major social health problem in Iran.
 These programs, which have been approved and supported by health authorities, include premarital screening for beta-thalassemia trait, which is enforced by law and applied country-wide as well as prenatal diagnosis and abortion of homozygous fetus.
 Furthermore, she initiated, established and directed the Iranian Thalassemia Society which supervised and enforced the application of standard treatment protocols for patients with major beta-thalassemia throughout the country.
 By engaging personal energy and perseverance she was able to establish adjacent to each Blood Transfusion center in Iran a specialized clinic to provide medical care, supervision and blood transfusion.
 Through her relentless effort in significantly reducing cases of live-born infants with acute thalassemia (now 300 vs. 2500 per year before), elder thalassemia patients now enjoy a better life quality, much higher life expectancy and more active social partnership as a result".